ArtyProf/afk-companion/README.md

 - If issues persist, try reducing the interval to 30 seconds or 1 minute

 **🎮 Not working on Steam Deck/Linux:**
-- The app now uses universal nut-js automation - no external dependencies required
+- The app now uses RobotJS for cross-platform automation
 - Check console logs for error messages if mouse movement fails
 - Try running the app from terminal to see detailed error output